ioistired/timecard-cli/README.md

 ## License details

-See the legal/ folder for info on what you're allowed to do with this code.
+See the legal/ folder for info on what you're allowed to do with this project.